By Jack Corbett

 magazine articles.
 And I never would have met Sam Stimmel, owner of

-Stimmelators up in Indiana, whose guest I’ve been on numerous
+Stimmelators up in Indiana, whose guest I have been on numerous

 Take the price of the rooms themselves.
 To stay at Mandalay Bay at